sparshsah/foggy-demo/demo/ml/musings.md

   They rebalanced (submitted trades to help close the gap between their held portfolio and their latest view) 3x per day.
   They had a risk model (some blend of a long-term model plus a short-term model plus some regime-detection rules) that predicted volatility well over the next ~8 hours.
+  The model was honest:
-  However, they intentionally used a "slower" risk model, one that _didn't_ predict volatility as well over the next ~8 hours, diff for risk cap
+  Its prediction might fluctuate within a few percentage points across sessions within the same day, depending on what it truly believed was most representative for each upcoming session. when they plugged this risk model they intentionally used a "slower" risk model, one that _didn't_ predict volatility as well over the next ~8 hours,

 eg dont use a slow rm to avoid wasting tcost on vol tgt, tell ur model that your clients care more about absolute returns than on-tgt rlzd vol, so sharpe optimal wts is more impr than give it a budget to spend chasing vol (or establish tolerance around tgt).
 The most elegant and robust design is probably something like a quartic penalty on exante vol.